cjmoreno094/Fitness-Friend/docs/api/add-a-new-activity.md

 ## Before you start

-Make sure you've completed the [Before you start a tutorial](tutorials/before-you-begin-tracking.md) topic on the development system you'll use for the tutorial.
+Make sure you've completed the [Before you begin tracking](docs/tutorials/before-you-begin-tracking.md) topic on the development system you'll use for the tutorial.

 ## Add a new activity